 2. Step Ladder

 Imagine this look like stepping stones in a step ladder.
 This one looks awesome in a surround shower pattern and makes the space feel larger and more open.
 It’s definitely a different layout and not one you see often but as you can tell makes a great statement.
 Consider the step ladder in a niche in the shower or as a more creative subway tile layout in the kitchen.

 3. Classic Subway

 Pictured here is the classic subway tile.
 In this design, the tile is stacked like bricks.
-This is how subway tile was first started and adds a timeless look to any space.
-And this is what our clients most opt for.
-Below we incorporated a warm color scheme and then complemented the subway tile with mosaic tile in the niche and pebble tile on the floor.
-More of this bathroom remodel HERE.
+This is how subway tile was first started and adds a classic look to any space.
+This is what our clients most opt for because it’s timeless and pairs well with other shapes, like the hexagon.
+We love using a fun pop of color with the classic subway tile pattern.

 4. Geometric Look

 5. Classic at a Diagonal

 Shake the classic subway tile patterns up with a little twist!
-All you do with this is take the traditional subway tile, stacked like bricks, and rotate it at a 45-degree angle.
-This twist on the classic adds a surprise to the kitchen because it’s so unique and not expected.
+All you do with this is take the traditional subway tile, stack it like bricks and rotate it at a 45-degree angle.
+This twist on the classic adds a surprise in the kitchen because it’s so unique and not expected.
 The diagonal pattern helps to expand the room while keeping the classic look.

 6. Stacked Vertical

 Pretty simple one here, stack the tiles vertically on top and beside each other.
 Because of the vertical pattern, it can make the ceilings feel taller and work well behind your counters.

 7. 90 Degree Classic

-Rotate the classic stacked subway tile 90 degrees, and you’ve got a whole new look to the classic subway tile design.
+Rotate the classic stacked subway tile 90 degrees, and you’ve got a whole new look to the classic subway tile pattern.
 This design helps to enlarge the room and makes a statement in your space that’s more fun than the traditional design.

 8. Stacked Tile